Kazi Zainul Abedin: Migration to Pakistan

 The fall of Hyderabad State to the invading Indian forces in 1948 had a devastating impact on most of the noble families of Hyderabad.
 Many of them migrated to Pakistan, Gulf States, or Europe.
 Abedin also decided to make his move to seek safety for his family.
 He moved first to Bombay and then took a passenger ship to the port city of Karachi at the end of 1948.

 Thus, a year after the creation of Pakistan, Abedin moved to Pakistan and settled down in Mirpurkhas, Sindh in 1948.
 He had lost all of his vast estate in Hyderabad and Udgir along with most of his belongings.
 He had to start his life afresh in his old age, after having led a very successful life.
 The government of Pakistan partly compensated him out of the evacuee properties left behind by those Hindus who had migrated to India.
 He was given nearly 1000 acre of land in Mirpurkhas along with a flour mill and a printing press.

 For the next several years, he struggled to establish himself.
 He spent the rest of his years at Mirpurkhas in developing agricultural farms and social work in that area.
 Most of the area of the province of Sindh was backward.
 The British had not paid enough attention towards the development of these towns and villages.
 It was an uphill task to work towards development projects and help in alleviating poverty in the region.

 Abedin died on 23 May 1962 and was buried on his farms in Mirpurkhas.

 Family

 Kazi Zainul Abedin was married first to Sahibni Begum (popularly known as Pasha Begum) in the year 1919.
 She was the great granddaughter of the famous Sufi of Tekmal Sayyid Sahib Husayni.
-She bore him two sons (Kazi Abdur Rasheed and Kazi Abdul Qayum), and four daughters (Razia Begum, Aliya Begum, Humaira Begum, and Abida Begum).
+They had two sons (Kazi Abdur Rasheed and Kazi Abdul Qayum), and four daughters (Razia Begum, Aliya Begum, Humaira Begum, and Abida Begum).
 His wife Sahibni Begum died at a young age in 1927, after birth of Abida Begum.

 Since his children were young, Kazi Zainul Abedin decided to get married again.
 He married Zohra Begum, who was the daughter of Kazi Ahmed Muneeruddin, the Kazi of Parbhani, and a niece of his first wife.
-Zohra Begum bore him one daughter (Zakiya Begum), and three sons (Kazi Saeeduddin Masood, Kazi Badruddin Sayeed, and Kazi Mazharuddin Tariq).
+They had one daughter (Zakiya Begum), and three sons (Kazi Saeeduddin Masood, Kazi Badruddin Sayeed, and Kazi Mazharuddin Tariq).

 His grandsons include Kazi Vicaruddin, Kazi Taqiuddin Adil, Kazi Zulkader Siddiqui, Kazi Abdul Muktadir and Kazi Uzair.